-- · Left channel is transmitted when LRCLK is low. - SDIN is sampled with the rising edge of SCLK. - SDOUT is transmitted on the falling edge of SCLK. - If the LRCLK phase changes by more than 10 cycles of MCLK, the codec automatically resets.
+- · Left channel is transmitted when LRCLK is low. - SDIN is sampled with the rising edge of SCLK. - SDOUT is transmitted on the falling edge of SCLK. - If LRCLK phase changes by more than 10MCLK, the codec automatically resets.

 Figure 2-2.
-I2S Serial-Interface Format
+I2S Serial Interface Format-Normal Mode

-2.2.3 MSB-Left-Justified, Serial-Interface Format
+2.2.3 MSB Left-Justified Serial Interface Format-Normal Mode

-The normal output mode for the MSB-left-justified, serial-interface format is for 16, 18, 20, or 24 bits.
+The normal output mode for the MSB left-justified serial interface format is for 16, 18, 20, and 24 bits with bit 7 (ADM) in the analog control register cleared to 0.